Reviews You Can Rely On

 For skiing deep powder like we found in the Montana Bowl near Revelstoke on this fine day, you will want a hardshell jacket.

 The task of finding the best hardshells began with us examining the wide selection of models that are currently available.
-We initially considered 70 jackets before choosing 11 for hands-on testing.
+We initially considered 70 jackets before choosing 8 for hands-on testing.
 We've been testing hardshell jackets for nearly a decade now, and with more than 60 jackets tested to date, this review is a culmination of what we've learned over that time.
 Testing took place while climbing, skiing, and ice climbing in Colorado's San Juans, the Columbia Mountains of British Columbia, and California's High Sierra.
 We supplemented this field testing with controlled experiments for weather protection, weight, and breathability.
-For example, we stood in the shower for three minutes with the hoods drawn to carefully compare water resistance among models and wore the jackets on a stationary bike, with controlled base layers, heart rate, and run time, to compare ventilation and breathability.
+For example, we stood in the shower for five minutes with the hoods drawn to carefully compare water resistance among models and wore the jackets on a stationary bike, with controlled base layers, heart rate, and run time, to compare ventilation and breathability.

 Our hardshell jacket testing is divided across five rating metrics: